HassanAmirii/backend-notes/note/intro_to_jwt.md

  <br>

-Upon subsequent requests, the server just have to re-hash (server's secret key, payload, header). and compare it with the tendered one by jwt if it matches and the jwt's token has'nt expired then the user get authorized. else the server returns error 401: unauthorized, and probably reroute the user to relogin to re-create a jwt token.
+Upon subsequent requests, the server just have re sign token which contains (server's secret key, payload, header). and compare it with the tendered one by jwt. if it matches and the jwt's token has'nt expired ,

+then the user get authorized.

+else the server returns error 401: unauthorized, and probably reroute the user to relogin to re-create a jwt token.

 ### 4. how to implement jwt into server auth?